 The 2nd Amendment Versus Gun Control: Stakeholders Analysis

-I have written many hubs and participated in many forums on Gun Control and the 2nd amendment.
+I have written many articles and participated in many forums on gun control and the 2nd amendment.
 And I have come to the conclusion that it is a complex and interactive issue involving many factors.
-Therefore, this hub is an attempt to map the interconnections and interplay among the stakeholders and major elements in this highly controversial subject.
+Therefore, this article is an attempt to map the interconnections and interplay among the stakeholders and major elements in this highly controversial subject.

 - Gun manufacturers